 They buried Lyra McKee with a pomp and circumstance she would never have expected and would certainly have despised in her – and my – native Belfast on Wednesday.
-The most promising, talented and fearless young independent Irish journalist of her generation was gunned down at age 29 by two bullets while covering a very minor and typical riot in Derry City on April 18.
+The most promising, talented and fearless young independent Irish journalist of her generation was gunned down at age 29 while covering a very minor and typical riot in Derry City on April 18.
 A couple of dim and drunken young Irish Republican extremist suspects who could not have hit a barn door at point blank range were also immediately rounded up and accused of her murder.

 McKee was young enough to be my daughter.
 She was fearless enough, and innocent enough to tackle the third rail of Northern Irish criminality and violence, the disappearance of two young boys on the Falls Road in West Belfast during the early 1980s.
 She had signed a contract to publish a novel based on those heartbreaking and horrifying cases.
 A true tribute to her memory would be to ensure her book is published and, if necessary completed by her own closest colleagues and friends.